MarcusGalea/PhysicsInformedRegression.jl/README.md

     println("Parameter $(param) = $(parameterdict[param]) estimated as $(paramsest[param])")
 end
 ```
-Which outputs
+And prints the parameters
 ```
 Parameter a = 1.5 estimated as 1.4989786370553717
 Parameter b = 1.0 estimated as 0.9991910171105692
 Parameter d = 1.0 estimated as 0.9993763917081405
 Parameter c = 3.0 estimated as 2.99943001337657
 ```
-And we can visualise the results using
+The results can also be visualised
 ```julia
 using Plots
 estimated_sol = solve(ODEProblem(sys, u0,(start, stop) ,paramsest), Tsit5(), saveat = timesteps)